perses/perses/docs/cli.md

 - `--token` can be used to set a Bearer JWT token
 - `--username` and `--password` can be used to set a username & password.
-The command will contact the Perses server with the credential.
-It will return a Bearer JWT token which expires in 1h
+The command will contact the Perses server with the credential(s).
+It will return a Bearer JWT token which expires after 1h.

 The URL and the token will be stored in JSON file that is by default `<UserHome>/.perses/config.json`.